oktadev/okta-blog/_source/_posts/2021-07-20-rails-guide-securing-api.md

 Copy the JSON key-value for "keys" and paste it into the `keys` array variable in your code.

+>**Note:** In a production application, you would want to fetch the keys from the URL in your code and cache them in your application.
+The copy and paste method here is only for demonstration purposes and to avoid needing to create a caching solution in this sample app.

 For example, my end result looks like this:

 {% img blog/rails-securing-api/image8.png alt:"" width:"800" %}{: .center-image }